ssliwinski07/Flutter-SWAPI/README.md

 Login to app has been added to check how redirect (from go_router package) works.
 To login please use user: `admin` and password: `admin123`.
 After successful login you will be redirected to home screen, otherwise you will see error message.

+App has switch to toggle between single and multi selection option.
+Setting is saved locally.

 ## Getting Started

 1. Used packages: